silomo-luthando-kunene/Vehicle-Price-Valuation-Pipeline/README.md

 - Build deployable ML systems (not just "train a model")
 - Think like an ML Engineer (systems thinking, not just algorithms)
 ---
-*Developed by Luthando Kunene with the help of AI | Aspiring Professional Engineer (Industrial and Systems Engineering) & Data Practitioner (Machine Learning and Data Engineering)* </br>
+*Developed by Luthando Silomo Kunene with the help of AI | Aspiring Professional Engineer (Industrial and Systems Engineering) & Data Practitioner (Machine Learning and Data Engineering)* </br>
 **Built as part of ALX Africa Machine Learning Course I am enrolled in - the goal is active learning and mastering of ML concepts through project based learning** </br>
 **Module:** Week 4 - Random Forest Regressor, Cross Validation & Hyperparameter Tuning